riconaranjo/iOS-Curriculum/README.md

 `// rough draft complete`

 This workshop is about learning how to set yourself up with Xcode to create your own iOS apps.
-We will how to create UI elements, and create actions for when you press a button.
+We will learn how to create UI elements, and create actions for when you press a button.

 | Topics                             |
 | ---------------------------------- |